 Total scores for the Minnesota Stream Habitat Assessment (MSHA) are shown in Figure 25.
 In general, sites that receive a 'good' score had little to no embeddedness (a measure of the degree to which rocks are covered or sunken into the silt, sand or mud of the stream bottom), moderately high to high channel stability, and good sinuosity and channel development.
 The lowest scoring stations were severely embedded with silt and muck, had no riffles, and poor depth variability and channel development.

-Six of the seven sites monitored in 2022 received a score of 'fair' and one site received a 'poor' rating.
+Seven of the eight sites monitored in 2023 received a score of 'fair' and one site received a 'good' rating.